-We talked to Farah Suraputra of STRONGBEE, an application that allows users to book live online and offline classes, and she had the following to say:-
+Farah Suraputra of STRONGBEE tells us how the application allows users to book live online and offline fitness classes.

 First of all, how are you and your family doing in these COVID-19 times?